Categories

 Crochet Thermal Stitch

 Crochet Thermal Stitch is a super dense and one of the thickest crochet stitches.
 It’s worked on two rows simultaneously which gives a double layer and a super thick and sturdy texture.
-It’s the perfect stitch for potholders, bags, coasters or anything where you need extra sturdiness.
+Thermal stitch is the perfect stitch for potholders, bags, coasters or anything where you need extra sturdiness in crochet.

 In general, Thermal Stitches can be any stitches (single, half double or double crochet stitches) that are worked into the back loops only PLUS the unworked stitches on the row below at the same time.
-That’s what creates the thickness.
+You’re basically creating a double layer at the same time, that’s what creates the thickness.

-Most commonly used is the Thermal Single Crochet.
+Most commonly used and the easiest to learn (in my opinion) is the Thermal Single Crochet.
 But you can also use Half Double (I have two versions of that stitch here and here) and Double Crochets as Thermal Stitches.

 How do you crochet the Thermal Stitch?